Novel insights into the Coma cluster kinematics with DESI. I. Linking mass profile, orbital anisotropy, and galaxy populations: Results

-where $k$ is the number of free parameters in the run, $N$ is the total number of tracers used in the analysis, in our case the member galaxies, and $\ln\mathcal{L}$ is the best fit log-likelihood.
-Lower BIC values indicate preferred models: in fact, the penalty term $k \, \ln(N)$ increases with both the number of parameters and the number of data points, discouraging overly complex models unless they provide a significantly better fit.
-As $k$ increases, the model gains flexibility and typically achieves a higher (less negative) log-likelihood, but this comes at the cost of a larger penalty.
-Conversely, a model with fewer free parameters is rewarded by a smaller penalty.
-Similarly, the AIC criterion is defined as:

-which, in our case, reduces the penalty caused by the increasing of the number of free parameters.
-In this analysis, only the runs assuming a gNFW model for the mass density profile present an extra free parameter; therefore, a comparison of the BIC/AIC parameter between runs not using gNFW and considering the same number of galaxies in the analysis essentially consists in checking the difference in the respective log-likelihoods.

-The resulting BIC and AIC values suggest that the NFW model for the mass profile is favoured with respect to the Burkert and Hernquist models, and the gOM anisotropy model is slightly better than the gT model, but differences in the Bayesian evidence values are negligible.
-Therefore, we considered as the reference estimates for the parameters with mixed components those of the NFW gOM run, reported in the corresponding column of Table \ref{tab:diff_samples_results}.
-Note that the best fit values reported in every Table of this paper correspond to the maximum likelihood values.
+We considered NFW and gOM as the reference models for mass and anisotropy profiles, respectively (this combination is favoured by the BIC; see Sect. \ref{subsec:syst}).
+The corresponding estimates for the parameters with mixed components are reported in the corresponding column of Table \ref{tab:diff_samples_results}.
+It is worth to point out that our constraints on $r_{\rm s}$ are consistent with the concentration values found by \citet{Gavazzi_2009}.
+Note that the best-fit values reported in every Table of this paper correspond to the maximum likelihood values.

-For the mixed-population run, we plot the reconstructed mass profile along with its $1\,\sigma$ and $2\,\sigma$ uncertainty regions as the purple dashed and dotted lines, respectively, in Fig.~\ref{fig:mass_profile} (left panel).
-The anisotropy profile, shown in Fig.~\ref{fig:anis_profile}, indicates the presence of radial orbits both in the outer and in the inner regions of the system, with only a slight variation with radius.
+For the mixed-population run, we plot the reconstructed mass profile along with its $1\,\sigma$ and $2\,\sigma$ uncertainty regions as the dashed and dotted purple lines, respectively, in Fig.~\ref{fig:mass_profile} (top panel).
+The anisotropy profile, shown in Fig.~\ref{fig:anis_profile}, indicates the presence of radial orbits both in the inner and outer regions of the system, but still consistent with isotropy at $1\sigma$ and $2\sigma$ confidence levels, respectively.
+Moreover, the profile shows a negligible variation with radius.
 The prevalence of radial orbits reflects the presence of a population of recently accreted galaxies from the surrounding large-scale structure.

-It is worth to point out that our constraints on $r_{\rm s}$ are consistent with the concentration values found by \citet{Gavazzi_2009}.
-When running with the gNFW, the inner slope of the mass density profile is estimated as $\alpha=1.71_{-0.39}^{+0.16}$, at the cost of a totally unconstrained scale radius of the mass profile.
-The BIC for this run is 7 units higher (worse) than the reference run, but the difference reduces to only 2 units when using the AIC criterion.
+We then ran \textsc{MG-MAMPOSSt} on the p.p.s. of the different colour classes according to the joint likelihood, defined as